ryu878/clone_my_public_reps/README.md

 For those who said:

-“We don't allow bash here.”
+> "We don't allow bash here."

 ## 🧙 The Absurd Version